03 Pulling a Thread#

 Presentation#

-The mass of \(5 \mathrm{~kg}\) is suspended at a strong thread.
-By means of a thin cotton thread it can be displaced horizontally.
-Slowly pulling shows this.
-But when a jerk is given, the thin cotton thread breaks.
+The mass of \(5 \mathrm{~kg}\) is suspended by a strong thread.
+Through a thin cotton thread, it can be displaced horizontally by slowly pulling on this thread.
+However, when a quick jerk is given, the thin cotton thread breaks.

-By means of thin thread, the two masses of \(1 \mathrm{~kg}\) are hung on to the bar.
-On the bottom-side of each mass a free hanging thread is tied.
-Ask the students which thread will break, the upper or the lower, when we increase slowly the pulling force on the bottom thread.
+Using a thin thread, the two masses of \(1 \mathrm{~kg}\) are hung on to the bar.
+On the bottom side of each mass, a free-hanging thread is tied.
+Ask the students which thread will break, the upper or the lower, when we slowly increase the pulling force on the bottom thread.
 Slowly pull the lower thread of one mass.
 This will cause the upper thread to break.
 Then ask the students which thread will break when we increase the pulling force on the lower thread very fast.
 Pull the lower thread on the second mass rapidly.
-This time the lower thread will break.
+This time, the lower thread will break.

 Explanation#

 The tension ( \(T\) ) in the thin thread equals the force applied to the thread: \(F=T\).
-This force accelerates \(m\) (see Figure 70).
+This force accelerates \(m\) (see Figure 76).
 A jerk means that \(a\) is high; a high \(F(=m a)\) is needed for that.
-So the tension in the thread will be high and the thread can break.
+The tension in the thread will be high, resulting in the breaking of this thread.

 a.
-A general explanation is that when we increase the pulling force slowly, a low acceleration is implied on to the mass.
-The mass can follow this acceleration, giving a stretch to the upper thread.
-The upper thread experiences also the weight of the mass, so this will be the thread to break.
-When we try to give the mass a high acceleration, the inertia of the mass cannot follow our hand so quickly: It stays behind.
-The thread between our hand and mass will experience a large stretch and breaks.
-To the upper thread nothing happens, because the mass is not moving downwards now.
-The top thread only experiences the weight of the mass, like it did already.
+A general explanation When we increase the pulling force slowly, a low acceleration \(a\) is imparted to the mass.
+The mass can follow this acceleration, causing a stretch in the upper thread.
+The upper thread also supports the weight of the mass, so it is the thread that eventually breaks.
+However, when we try to give the mass a high acceleration suddenly, the inertia of the mass prevents it from following the motion of our hand quickly; it lags.
+As a result, the thread between our hand and the mass experiences a large stretch and breaks.
+Meanwhile, the upper thread remains unaffected because the mass is no longer moving downwards; it only supports the weight of the mass, as it did before.

 As long as \(a<g\), then \(T_{2}<T_{1}\) and the top-thread will break.
 But when \(a>g\), then \(T_{2}>T_{1}\) and the bottom-thread will break.